 Blue Mosque In Istanbul – A Mosque Of Majesty And Splendor

-The Blue Mosque in Istanbul is considered by many to be the last “great mosque” of the Ottoman Empire era, and its awe-inspiring splendor leaves little doubt.
-Continue reading to find out more about this truly stunning mosque, or book one of our epic Egypt and Turkey tours and visit the site in person with one of our professional guides and a private driver.
+The Blue Mosque in Istanbul (Sultan Ahmet Mosque), with it’s prominent central dome and four semi – domes, is considered by many to be the last “great imperial mosque” of the Ottoman Empire era, and its awe-inspiring splendor leaves little doubt.
+Continue reading to find out more about the Blue Mosque in Istanbul, or book one of our epic Egypt and Turkey tours and visit the site in person with one of our professional guides and a private driver.

 Blue Mosque in Istanbul, Turkey